trlafleur/Soil_Moisture_Sensor_MS_R1.1-RFM95/README.md

 It measures soil moisture from 1 to 4 sensors, has options for soil and air temperature.

-Support MCP9800 or Si7021 (humility also) or temp sensor in DS3231 for air temp
+Support MCP9800 or Si7021 (humidity also) or temp sensor in DS3231 for air temp

 DS18B20 for soil temp